-The Fund has assessed which of its investments are investments in structured entities.
-In doing so, the Fund has considered voting rights and other similar rights afforded to investors as well as any contractual arrangements in place with these investments.
+The Board and management have assessed which of the Fund's investments are investments in structured entities.
+In doing so, the Board and management have considered voting rights and other similar rights afforded to investors as well as any contractual arrangements in place with these investments.

-Management have concluded that certain of the Fund's investments meet the definition of a structured entity because:
+The Board and management have concluded that certain of the Fund's investments meet the definition of a structured entity because: